kartonfarkas/api_docs/source/suite/contacts/list_contacts_in_a_segment.rst

      - Comments
    * - <segment_id>
      - int
-     - the ID of the segment to be evaluated
+     - ID of the segment to be evaluated
      -

 URI Example